King's School, Worcester: History

 Following the dissolution of the monastery in 1540, the new cathedral foundation included provision for a choir school for ten cathedral choristers and tuition for forty King's Scholars.
 The school was one of seven "King's Schools" established or re-endowed by Henry VIII following the dissolution.
 On 7 December 1541, Henry VIII appointed the school's first headmaster, John Pether, by means of a letter to Richard Rich.
 One early headmaster, Henry Bright is mentioned in Thomas Fuller’s Worthies of England, and is commemorated in Worcester Cathedral.

 The school was managed by the cathedral Dean and Chapter until 1884, when Headmaster W.E.
 Bolland's New Scheme introduced governance by a separate Governing Body, on which the Chapter nonetheless retained a majority.
 From its inception until the construction of School House in 1888, all teaching was conducted in College Hall, the former monastic refectory.

 From 1945 to 1976, the school participated in the direct grant scheme, accepting pupils funded by central government on a competitive basis.
 The school first admitted girls in small numbers to the sixth form in 1971, prior to the establishment of College House in 1977, which housed 21 girls.
 In 1989 the decision was made to make the school fully co-educational, with girls entering the Lower Fourth (Year 7) in 1991.
 Having accommodated boarders since its inception, the final boarders left in July 1999.

 Activities

 The school has an artist-in-residence and actor-in-residence, provides one-to-one LAMDA tuition and has several performance venues, including the Keyes Building, College Hall and the John Moore Theatre.
 Art exhibitions, plays, musicals, dance showcases and other performances are staged across the age range.
 Partly due to its links with the cathedral the school has a musical tradition.

 The school has achieved success at rowing with the King's School Worcester Boat Club, and maintains a boathouse on the River Severn.
 The school also has an indoor swimming pool on the junior school campus and an outdoor pool at Hawford.
 Several sports undertake regular tours abroad.

-The school has an active Combined Cadet Force with army and RAF sections.

-The school produces three pupil-authored publications: Stepping Fourth (for the Fourth Forms, years 7–8), The Removes' Gazette (for the Removes, years 9–10) and Term Time a Sixth Form magazine, first published in summer 2010, as a replacement for the defunct King's Herald newspaper.
-The King's Herald was an annual newspaper written, compiled and formatted in a single day and submitted to a national competition which it won three times.